-In all cases, an Atlas Designated Safety Officer is available by phone 24 hours a day.
+In all cases, an Atlas Designated Safety Officer and a member of university staff are reachable by phone 24 hours a day.

-If the major incident is discovered by Atlas staff, their first action is to contact the Estates Department or Security Lodge.
+If the major incident is discovered by Atlas staff, their first action is to contact the Security Lodge (note that while the daytime university emergency team is based in the Estates Department, for simplicity and clarity, Atlas staff will always call the Security Lodge in case of an emergency).

 If the major incident is discovered by the Estates Department or Security Lodge, they will inform Atlas staff of what to do, via the Designated Safety Officer.

-To clarify, if Atlas staff other than the Designated Safety Officer discover a major incident developing, they are instructed to directly contact the Estates Department or Security Lodge.
+To clarify, if Atlas staff other than the Designated Safety Officer discover a major incident developing, they are instructed to directly contact the Security Lodge.
 They will be provided with this phone number at staff induction.
 If University staff can not be contacted, Atlas staff should call the Emergency Services directly on 999.
+If safe, the Atlas staff can then inform the Atlas Designated Safety Officer about what is happening.